DHTMLX/docs-spreadsheet/docs/awaitredraw.md

 });
 ~~~

-## Usage examples

-### Read a cell value after data loads

-Use `awaitRedraw` to make sure the cell value is available before reading it:
+For example, use `awaitRedraw` inside `afterDataLoaded` to make sure the cell value is available before reading it:

 ~~~js
 spreadsheet.events.on("afterDataLoaded", () => {